RoaringBitmap/CRoaring/README.md

   - Check if the bitmap is empty.
 - `void clear()`
   - Remove all elements.
-- `void runOptimize()`
+- `bool runOptimize()`
   - Convert internal containers to run containers for better compression.
+Returns `true` if the result has at least one run container.
 - `void setCopyOnWrite(bool enable)`
   - Enable or disable copy-on-write mode for fast/shallow copies.
 - `bool operator==(const Roaring&) const` / `bool operator==(const Roaring64Map&) const`